semanticClimate/internship_sC/README.md

 # internship_sC
 ## Current Focus
-I am currently working on **IPCC Chapter 10: Linking Global to Regional Climate Change(WG-1)**, which focuses on accelerating mitigation and on shifting development pathways to increased sustainability, based on literature particularly at national scale.
+I am currently working on **IPCC Chapter 10: Linking Global to Regional Climate Change(WG-1)**, this chapter emphasizes that while climate change is a global issue, its impacts vary significantly across regions.